killianbrackey/moov-io/content/blog/tutorials/how-to-build-NACHA-compliant-ach-file-with-nodejs-and-typescript/index.md

 ---
-title: "How to build a NACHA compliant ACH file in NodeJS and Typescript"
+title: "How to build a NACHA compliant ACH file in Nodejs and Typescript"
 date: "2020-08-21T08:23:51+08:00"
 resources:
 - name: feature